pau-dim/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 1. Generate, but do not activate a new configuration signing key (see 5.4.1) (in an HA setup, for each node).
 The system uses the old (active) key(s) to sign the configuration.
 Upon the generation of a new key, the system generates a new anchor for the corresponding configuration sources.
 2. If there are pre 7.4.0 Security Servers within the ecosystem (including federations) then download the anchor (see 5.2) containing the public key part(s) of the new signing key(s) and distribute the anchor along with the anchor file hash value either to these Security Servers' administrators (in case of internal configuration anchor) or to the federation partners (in case of external configuration anchor).
    > **NOTE**: Starting from version 7.4.0 new configuration signing keys are automatically distributed to Security Servers within the global configuration.
 Distribution will take place within two global configuration refresh cycles.
-However, the new sign keys are not updated to the configuration anchor stored on the Security Server.
-If the Security Server's local copy of the global configuration expires, the Security Server returns using sign keys from the configuration anchor.
-Therefore, if the Security Server's local copy of the global configuration is expired, importing a new version of the configuration anchor is required if the current sign keys don't match with the sign keys in the original configuration anchor.
 3. Activate the new signing key(s) (see 5.4.2).
 The new signing key(s) should only be activated after all the affected Security Servers have received & applied the new public key (either through automatic configuration signing key rotation or uploading the distributed anchor manually).
 The Central Servers use the active key to sign configuration.
 If a server administrator has not applied the new public key before the key is activated, the verification of the downloaded configuration in the Security Servers will fail and the services exchange with the X-Road participants described in the configuration will be discontinued.
 4. Delete the old signing key (in an HA setup, delete the old keys on all the nodes) (see 5.4.3).
 Upon the deletion of a key, the system generates a new configuration anchor.